vivaria/edisonrul.ing/docs/source/cards/o/ojama-blue.md

 ### Card Rulings

-●You can’t activate the effect of “Ojama Blue” unless you have 2 “Ojama” cards in your Deck.
+*   You can’t activate the effect of “Ojama Blue” unless you have 2 “Ojama” cards in your Deck.